Celebration of the Arts in Howard County

 The Silent Art Auction is the visual arts component of the Celebration.
 The Rouse Company Foundation Gallery provides the perfect setting to showcase the stunning work of artists who live, work or study in Howard County.
 The breadth of style and medium of the two- and three-dimensional artwork in this exhibit is amazing – 2014's Auction included 120 pieces from 89 artists!
 Proceeds from the Auction are split 50-50 with the artists, providing bidders with a unique opportunity to purchase a beautiful piece of art while supporting the arts of Howard County.

 CALL TO ARTISTS: The Arts Council is seeking artists to take part in its 2015 Juried Silent Art Auction.
-Deadline for entries is January 30, 2015.
+Deadline for entries has been extended to February 1, 2015.
 Visit the Exhibits page to download a prospectus.

 (Photo, courtesy of Lee Waxman: 2014 Celebration guests peruse the Silent Auction offerings)